 Ignite! whose original investors include Neil's parents BARBARA BUSH AND PRESIDENT GEORGE BUSH.
 "Neil Bush had raised about $23 million from more than a dozen outside investors, including Mohammed Al Saddah, the head of a Kuwaiti company, and Winston Wong, the head of a Chinese computer firm."

-GOVERNMENT PROGRAMS: BUSH'S FAMILY PROFITS FROM 'NO CHILD' ACT
+GOVERNMENT PROGRAMS: BUSH'S FAMILY PROFITS FROM 'NO CHILD'

 READING FIRST AND VOYAGER EXPANDED LEARNING

 Reading Recovery has a proven successful track record that the Bush connections refused to fund so their own son' Neil Bush's business Reading First would not have competition.
 Neil was "the director of Silverado Banking, Savings and Loan when it crashed in 1988 at a cost of $1 billion to taxpayers."
 In 1990, Bush paid a $50,000 fine and was banned from banking activities for his role in taking down Silverado, which actually cost taxpayers $1.3 billion.
 A Resolution Trust Corporation Suit against Bush and other officers of Silverado was settled in 1991 for $26.5 million.
 And the fine wasn't exactly paid by Neil Bush.
 A Republican fundraiser set up a fund to help defer costs Neil incurred in his S&L dealings.
 Bush "quietly is heading a local start-up that's raising at least $10 million in second-round funding."
 According to the business newsweekly, Bush has already raised $7.1 million from 53 investors underwriting Ignite!
 Inc., an educational software company.